nidhinmtw/key-val/README.md

 This can be a simple stand-in to control your JS based data stores with file system backup for the data.

 This is a work in progress.
 Yet to give any substantial codde additions, but soon it will get to its feet.

+Please wait for version 0.5.0 which will  be first useful version to come out.